manishmawatwal/Diabetes-Prediction/README.md

 7. DiabetesPedigreeFunction : Diabetes pedigree function
 8. Age : Age (years)
 9. Outcome : Class variable (0 or 1) 268 of 768 are 1, the others are 0

+Who is Pima Indians ?

+"The Pima (or Akimel O'odham, also spelled Akimel O'otham, "River People", formerly known as Pima) are a group of Native Americans living in an area consisting of what is now central and southern Arizona.
+The majority population of the surviving two bands of the Akimel O'odham are based in two reservations: the Keli Akimel O'otham on the Gila River Indian Community (GRIC) and the On'k Akimel O'odham on the Salt River Pima-Maricopa Indian Community (SRPMIC)."
+Wikipedia